Lesbian Avengers

 The Lesbian Avengers was an American direct action group.
 The group was founded in 1992 in New York City by six individuals: Ana Maria Simo, Anne Maguire, Anne-Christine D'Adesky, Marie Honan, Maxine Wolfe, and Sarah Schulman.

 The organization was formed to address lesbian issues and visibility through humorous and untraditional activism.
 The founding members of the Avengers, who had already been involved with women’s and gay rights activism, expressed frustration with the lack of diversity and the focus on white men in the gay rights movement and decided to create a movement for lesbians.

-At the organization’s peak, there were over 60 chapters of the Lesbian Avengers in the United States, including New York, San Francisco, and Denver.
+At the organization’s peak, there were over 60 chapters of the Lesbian Avengers in the United States, including in New York, San Francisco, and Denver.
 Different chapters of the Lesbian Avengers also expanded their missions to focus on issues of race, class, and gender.

 One of their most notable accomplishments was the formation of the annual Dyke March, which began in 1993.
-Other notable forms of activism included fire-breathing and protests against Proposition 8.
+They were also known to use fire breathing in their activism.

-The Lesbian Avengers disbanded in 1997, though some groups continue to hold demonstrations, including the still-ongoing annual Dyke March.
+The Lesbian Avengers disbanded in 1997, though some groups continue to hold demonstrations, including the ongoing annual Dyke March.

 Origins

 Founding

 The Lesbian Avengers was founded by six women: Ana María Simo, Anne Maguire, Anne-christine d'Adesky, Marie Honan, Maxine Wolfe, and Sarah Schulman.
-Each of these women had experience in advocating for gay rights and equality under different organizations such as ACT-UP and the Irish Lesbian and Gay Organization (ILGO).
-The co-founders sought to create an inclusive movement that focused on lesbian issues, something they felt was not properly addressed in other organizations.
+Each of these women had experience in advocating for gay rights and equality under different organizations including ACT-UP and the Irish Lesbian and Gay Organization (ILGO).
+The co-founders sought to create an inclusive movement that focused on lesbian issues, which they felt were not properly addressed in other organizations.

 Their first recruiting flyer, handed out at New York's Pride March, invited "LESBIANS!
 DYKES!
 GAY WOMEN!" to get involved.
-"We're wasting our lives being careful.
-Imagine what your life could be.
-Aren't you ready to make it happen?"

-The Lesbian Avenger handbook was an important foundation that gave the Avengers their ability to organize meetings, fundraise, and responses to media.
+The Lesbian Avenger handbook was a foundation for them to organize meetings, fundraise, and respond to media.
 The handbook "made it possible for lesbians across the world to start Avenger chapters without having a huge pool of experienced activists."
-The handbook played an essential role in the organization and was a tool used by the experienced and newcomers of the group.